MKastek/GCP-ACE-exam/compute-engine.md

 ### Guest attributes in Compute Engine
 When guest attributes are enabled, Compute Engine will store your generated host keys as guest attributes.
 SSH host keys on your VMs improve security.

+### Preemptible VM instances
+Preemptible VM instances on Google Compute Engine are short-lived compute instances that can be used at a much lower cost than regular instances.
+They are suitable for batch jobs and workloads that can tolerate interruptions because they may be shut down by Google at any time if their resources are needed elsewhere.
+However, since your jobs are running nightly and only take about 2 hours to complete, preemptible VMs are ideal as they are significantly cheaper and the likelihood of interruption is acceptable for batch jobs.